-Mallorca is a gorgeous holiday destination and there is plenty of things to do, no matter what sort of holiday you are looking for.
+Mallorca is a gorgeous holiday destination and there are plenty of things to do, no matter what holiday you are looking for.
 Below you will find some great ideas for your trip!

 For lovers of walking through the most picturesque villages

 We will start our tour of Mallorca by visiting its capital city.
-In Palma de Mallorca you can visit some of its most historical monuments, such as the Cathedral of Mallorca, the Bellver Castle or the Almudaina Palace.
+In Palma de Mallorca you can visit some of its most historic monuments, such as the Cathedral of Mallorca, the Bellver Castle and the Almudaina Palace.

 Although if you want to visit some of those charming towns in Mallorca that we mentioned earlier, Sant Elm may be one of the most beautiful.
 An old fishing village in the north of the island with just over 400 inhabitants.
 Alcudia may be another of your options, a walled town with forts of the time.